Apostolides v Orams: Background to the case

 In 1974, Meletios Apostolides, an architect, was displaced with his family from his property in Lapithos as a result of the partition of Cyprus which followed a Greek Cypriot coup and the subsequent Turkish invasion of Cyprus.

 In 2002, David Charles and Linda Elizabeth Orams, from Hove, Sussex, England, invested £160,000 of their retirement fund to acquire the land from a third party and to construct a villa on the premises.
 The third party claimed to have acquired the property from the Turkish Republic of Northern Cyprus (TRNC), a de facto state which, to this day, has not been recognised by any state except the Republic of Turkey.
 The Orams used the property in northern Cyprus for vacations and maintained a separate property in the UK.

 In 2003, the de facto administration of northern Cyprus eased crossing restrictions along the ceasefire line giving the opportunity to displaced Cypriots to visit their old properties.
 Meletios Apostolides visited his property and confirmed the construction of the house occupied by the Orams.

 Legal proceeding in Cyprus

 Meletios Apostolides took his case to the Nicosia District court, demanding that the Orams vacate his property.
 Northern Cyprus, although a de facto functioning entity, remains an unrecognised state internationally.
-Mr Apostolides' case centred on the argument that although following the Turkish invasion the government of Cyprus had lost effective control over the northern part of the island, its laws still applied even if these were not easily enforceable.
+Apostolides' case centred on the argument that although following the Turkish invasion the government of Cyprus had lost effective control over the northern part of the island, its laws still applied even if these were not easily enforceable.

 In November 2004, the Nicosia District Court ordered the Orams to: